April Rose Pengilly: Acting

 Pengilly began studying acting in her spare time, and attended classes at National Institute of Dramatic Art (NIDA) and Actors Centre Australia.
 She was cast in the independent feature film LBF in 2011.
 The film is based on the Australian novel Living Between Fucks by Cry Bloxsome and stars Australian actors Toby Schmitz, Gracie Otto, Septimus Caton and Bianca Chiminello.
 The film, directed by Alex Munt, premiered internationally at South by Southwest festival.

 Pengilly starred in the independent short film Object in 2013, which screened at the Cannes Film Festival.
 The following year, she competed on the season 14 of Dancing with the Stars.
 She was partnered with Russian dancer Aric Yegudkin and danced for Dementia Australia.
 Pengilly and Yegudkin were eliminated in week three despite a score of 29 out of 40.
 Viewers thought Pengilly and Yegudkin's elimination was unfair, as fellow contestant Mark Holden had received a lower score and broken rules.
 Holden later offered to swap places with Pengilly.

 Pengilly has worked as a television host, covering London Fashion Week for FashionTV.
 In 2015, Pengilly had a guest role in the Channel 7 miniseries Peter Allen: Not the Boy Next Door.
 The following year, she had a guest role in Brock.
 She also appeared in the short films Jinxed, Duffy, and Lovelost.

 Pengilly admitted she struggled to be taken seriously as an actress in Australia following her modelling career.
 She was ready to move to the United States when she joined the cast of soap opera Neighbours as Chloe Brennan in late 2017.
 She made her first appearance on 27 March 2018.
 For her portrayal of Chloe, Pengilly won the Best Daytime Star accolade at the 2021 Inside Soap Awards.
 Pengilly departed Neighbours following its cancellation in 2022, but returned for a guest stint when it was revived by Amazon Freevee in 2023.

 After leaving Neighbours, Pengilly voiced the role of Amy Haqq in the six-part audio series Gripped: Second Son, which also stars Lincoln Younes and Zoe Carides.
 She also appears in the online comedy series Full Story created by and starring Australian comedian Troy Kinne.
 Pengilly makes a cameo appearance alongside her former Neighbours co-star Tim Robards in James Demitri's Australian horror film Drax.
+She has also joined the cast of Australian survival-thriller film Bully.